erichardson-lee/MQTT.ts/README.md

 # MQTT.ts

+This repo is a fork of [JDiamond/MQTT.ts](https://github.com/jdiamond/MQTT.ts) as it is no longer maintained.

 This is an implementation of the MQTT 3.1.1 protocol written in TypeScript.

 It is _not_ a port of the excellent [MQTT.js](https://github.com/mqttjs/MQTT.js) package.
 I wrote it for "fun", originally using [Flow](https://flow.org/), but never finished and then forgot about it.
 When I saw there were no MQTT modules for Deno, I decided to convert it to TypeScript as an exercise in learning [Deno](https://deno.land/).